PyPSA/atlite/README.rst

 ..   combined with ERA5 temperature).

-Atlite can process the following weather data fields and can convert them into following power-system relevant time series for any subsets of a full weather data base.
+Atlite can process the following weather data fields and can convert them into following power-system relevant time series for any subsets of a full weather database.

 .. image:: doc/workflow_chart.png